NelsonPython/STEM_Lab/README.md

 Try out the [AstroPiQuake emulator](https://trinket.io/python/9c2e984979).
 Move the temperature slider to see Smiley's face change colors from cool blue to mellow yellow to red hot.
 Follow these <a href="https://github.com/NelsonPython/AstroPiQuake">instructions</a> to build it

 <h2>Enviro</h2>
 Enviro is an environment sensor that can also detect sky color to help forecast weather.
-It is easy to build with snap together parts.
+To build it, you must solder and snap together parts.
 Follow these <a href="https://github.com/NelsonPython/Enviro">instructions</a> to build it

 <h2>Air MacClean</h2>
 Air MacClean is a CO2 and TVOC sensor.
 To build it, you must solder and attach wires.
 Follow these <a href="https://github.com/NelsonPython/Air_MacClean">instructions</a>.